irudik/aem6510/README.md

 ### Prelims

 There will be 2 prelims.
-The theory prelim will be in person, the empirical prelim will be takehome.
+The theory prelim will be in person, the empirical prelim will be take-home.
 You have 48 hours for the empirical prelim.
 The class time during the empirical prelim is reserved for Zoom office hours for any questions. **You are expected to complete the prelims on your own, not in groups.** Your higher-scoring prelim will be 30% of your grade, your lower-scoring prelim will be 25% of your grade.
 If you miss a prelim without an acceptable excuse you will receive a zero.
 If you have an acceptable excuse (these must be brought in beforehand except for sickness, injuries, accidents, etc) an alternative prelim will be scheduled.
 If you miss a prelim and do not notify me beforehand you must have a valid document (doctor's note, etc) explaining why you missed class and were not able to let me know before the missed prelim.
 Prelims submitted late will have a 30% deduction.

 ### Problem sets